Dermatologist's General Tips to Relieve Skin Itch

 Why does my skin itch?

-- notalgia paresthetica and brachioradial pruritus (a localized itching area of skin, often on the back or forearm, due to spinal nerve root impingement).
+- notalgia paresthetica and brachioradial pruritus (I call these 'ghost itches' because the skin is normal and the itch comes from nerve root impingement of a localized itching area of skin, often on the back or forearm, due to spinal nerve root impingement).

 Dermatologist's 3 tips for the best way to soothe itching skin.